richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 #### s3

-The `region` variable should hold the AWS region in which your four data buckets (In Bucket, Processing Bucket etc) are located, e.g. "us-east-1" or "eu-west-1".
+The `region` variable should hold the AWS region in which your two data buckets (In Bucket and Archive Bucket) are located, e.g. "us-east-1" or "eu-west-1".

 Within the `s3` section, the `buckets` variables are as follows:

 * `in` is where you specify your In Bucket
-* `processing` is where you specify your Processing Bucket
 * `archive` is where you specify your Archive Bucket

 Each of the bucket variables must start with an S3 protocol - either